astronomer/airflow-guides/docs/cli-getting-started.md

 These commands should go after the `FROM` line that pulls down the Airflow image.

-**Note:** Be sure configurations are names match up with the version of Airflow used.
+**Note:** Be sure your configuration names match up with the version of Airflow you're using.